 For IPv4 addresses, the anonymise option drops the last octet (8 bits) of the IP address.

-For IPv6 addresses, only track the first 3 words will be tracked.
+For IPv6 addresses, only the first 3 words will be tracked.

-Full technical documentation can be found in our API docs – lean more
+Full technical documentation can be found in our API docs – learn more

 Will it affect the accuracy of tracking?

 It will have no impact on most GoSquared features.
 GoSquared uses cookie tracking, not IP, to tag visitors and remember if they are new or returning.
 However GoSquared does use the IP address for geoIP location so that you can see which country/city a visitor is browsing from.

 anonymizeIP, GoSquared will still track an IP address, but with less precision.
 This means that the geoIP location information will be less precise – which is a good thing for protecting a visitors anonymity.
 For example, you may only see the country they are from rather than their city.